AndrewKh7/tic_tac_toe/README.md

 #tic toe

-This is a task from the Java Geekbrains course.
-I use the Swing library to create a GUI.
+This is a lesson from the GeakBrains java course.
+I am using the swing library to create gui.